alaffin12/stackedit/Caught by Stradh.md

 >
 > "Nothing.
 Empty promises and the shell of something greater."
 > >
 > "Do yourselves a favour.
 Leave this path.
 Come and join me in Castle Ravenloft.
 You are prisoners here, it is true, but you need not make Barovia a prison.
 You are not the usual sort who wander into my domain.
 You are powerful.
 Formidable.
-Come join me.
+Come - join me.
 Help me regain my Katarina.
+That alone will break the endless cycle of this land, and free all of us!"

 ### Amber Temple